ananthmgk/100-days-of-code/log.md

 Day 08 (11-01-2024) - Today I am still researching new methods to set the category button by doing map() func, and by hovering on the names.

 Day 09 (12-01-2024) - Today completed the category button by fetching all the datas.

+Day 10 (03-02-2024) - Today done the blur effect, when the button is clicked.